Johanniter in Occupied Palestinian Territories

 - Target groups: the population affected by conflict

-- Partner organizations: St. John Eye Hospital, Juzoor
+- Partner organizations: St. John Eye Hospital, Juzoor, UK-Med

 Needs and Context